Are you claiming benefits or think you could be entitled?

 Universal Credit Rate Increase

 Due to the pandemic, Chancellor Rishi Sunak has increased the Universal Credit amount by £80 a month.
 This is a temporary measure put in place to help families and households during the lockdown, or those who have found themselves out of work.
-The rate has risen to £409.89 a month.
+The rate has gone up to between £340-£409.89 a month.
 If you're on a low income, unable to work or finding life tough at the moment, Universal Credit can be a little cushion to help out.
 Benefit Answers can provide free, in-depth information about how to apply for Universal Credit to get help with your rent, bills and other day-to-day living costs.

 Extra Help Towards Council Tax

 You might have noticed your monthly council tax charge has gone down each month.
 That's because the government has helped ease up bills by adding £150 credit into council tax accounts.
 This was announced as part of the changes to help people through the Covid-19 pandemic.

 The PIP, for people living with a disability or health condition that impacts their life, went up from April 2020.